 However, these findings do not mean that taking any of these herbs will cure or treat epilepsy.
 Far more research is needed to confirm how they work, if they are effective, and whether or not there are any risks.

 Currently, there are no known dosage, frequency, or mode of delivery recommendations for using these herbs to reduce seizures in humans.

 Herbal remedies containing ingredients that could interact with antiepileptic drugs or make seizures worse include:

-It is worth remembering that the FDA does not monitor the quality of herbs and supplements, and it does not guarantee their safety for specific conditions.
-So, people should not use any herbs or supplements for epilepsy without first speaking with a doctor.
+People should note that the FDA does not monitor the quality of herbs and supplements, and it does not guarantee their safety for specific conditions.
+So, individuals should not use any herbs or supplements for epilepsy without first speaking with a doctor.

 An older review from 2007 considered the following supplements in relation to epilepsy:

 In 2016, some scientists proposed further research into vitamin D3 to help reduce seizures, but more work is still needed.

 Some deficiencies may have links with seizures.
 In the 2007 review, people who had tonic-clonic seizures were more likely to have low magnesium levels than those who did not, and people with very low levels had more severe seizures more frequently.
 Doctors use magnesium as a treatment for certain neurological conditions.